PyPI packages in the package registry

 Administrators can disable this behavior in the Continuous Integration settings.

-Install from the project level
+Install from a project

 To install the latest version of a package, use the following command: